Step 3 – Start Talking

 - Be Excited

-Don’t be bored while signing to your baby, or she will never be excited about it!
+Don’t be bored while using sign language for infants with your baby, or she will never be excited about it!

 - Be Different